Fixed-parameter Approximability of Boolean MinCSPs: CSPs equivalent to

-Repeated application of the self-improvement in Lemma~\ref{lem:self-improvement} shows that any constant-ratio approximation implies the existence of $(1+\varepsilon)$-approximation for arbitrary small $\varepsilon>0$. \begin{corollary} If \odds admits an FPA algorithm with some ratio $r$, then, for any $\varepsilon > 0$, it also admits an FPA algorithm with ratio $1+\varepsilon$. \end{corollary} \begin{proof} We observe that for any $r' > 1$, there exists an $\varepsilon > 0$ such that $(1+\varepsilon)\sqrt{(1+\varepsilon)\sqrt{r'}} \leqslant \sqrt{r'}$.
-Thus, applying twice the reduction of Lemma~\ref{lem:self-improvement}, we can improve any fixed-parameter $r'$-approximation to a fixed-parameter $\sqrt{r'}$-approximation.
-Therefore, applying repeatedly the self-improvement property, we would obtain an FPA algorithm with ratio arbitrarily close to $1$. \end{proof}
+Repeated application of the self-improvement property in Lemma~\ref{lem:self-improvement} shows that any constant-ratio approximation implies the existence of $(1+\varepsilon)$-approximation for arbitrary small $\varepsilon>0$.
+In a similar way, we can show that polylogarithmic approximation implies the existence of logarithmic approximation. \begin{corollary} \begin{enumerate} \item If \odds admits an FPA algorithm with some ratio $r\ge 1$, then, for any $\varepsilon > 0$, it also admits an FPA algorithm with ratio $1+\varepsilon$ and \item If \odds admits an FPA algorithm with ratio $\log ^c k$, then it also admits an FPA algorithm with ratio $\log k$. \end{enumerate} \end{corollary}